 It’s very common to associate influencer marketing campaigns with celebrities that have large fan bases.
 We see the Kardashians promoting beauty products on Instagram and know that partnership must have cost a fortune.
 While that’s likely true, the other reality is that influencer marketing doesn’t have to include household names and six figure budgets, in order to be successful.
-Today I will outline macro vs micro influencers, and let you choose what will be more successful for your brand marketing.
+In this post, I will outline macro vs micro influencers, and help you choose what partnerships will be more successful for your brand marketing.

 There are a few reasons for the higher ROI that marketers can expect when working with micro influencers.